iosonogio/iosonogio.github.io/_posts/2019-05-11-process-hollowing-a-digital-forensics-case.md

 A powerful technique to identify _almost identical_ files, is **fuzzy hashing** also known as [Context Triggered Piecewise Hashes (CTPH)](http://dfrws.org/2006/proceedings/12-Kornblum.pdf).

-> A common application of fuzzy hashing is to identify unknown variations of the same malware executable.
+> In the malware analysis world, fuzzy hashing is commonly used to identify unknown variations of the same malware executable.
 Even though several samples may be different on a byte-by-byte basis (their hashes are different), their source code may be almost identical (their fuzzy hashes are the same!).

 Here, we will use fuzzy hashing to detect the malicious `svchost.exe` image among those "almost identical" images of legit `svchost.exe` processes.